 School Direct Programme

-Applications for the 2017 scheme opened through UCAS on 18th October 2016.
+Applications for the 2018 scheme open through UCAS in October 2017.

 Salaried and unsalaried placements will be available through the Herts & Bucks Teaching School Alliance in secondary and primary schools, and a special school within the Herts & Bucks Teaching School Alliance.